 Busch Gardens Tampa Reopening Guidelines

 Busch Gardens Tampa has implemented similar park health and safety measures to protect employees, guests and animals.
-These include health and safety guidelines and recommendations from the Centers for Disease Control, such as face coverings and temperature screenings.
+These include health and safety guidelines and recommendations from the Centers for Disease Control, such as face coverings for unvaccinated guests.

 Overall Park Enhancements

-- Face coverings will be required for all employees and guests ages 2 and older.
-Guests will be encouraged to bring their own face coverings.
-At Busch Gardens Tampa, parking trams with modified seating will be operating for certain parking areas.
+- Face coverings are required for all unvaccinated employees and unvaccinated guests ages 2 and older.
+Guests are encouraged to bring their own face coverings, but masks are available for purchase.

-- Physical distancing will be promoted throughout the park by ground markings and signage.
-Contactless payments will be encouraged, and plexiglass will be installed in high-traffic areas.
+- Contactless payments are encouraged, and plexiglass has been installed in high-traffic areas.

-- Cleaning and sanitization will be increased significantly in high-contact areas, including numerous hand sanitization stations.
+- Cleaning and sanitization is increased significantly in high-contact areas, including numerous hand sanitization stations.

-- Employees will receive new training on new park operating procedures, which includes guidance from the CDC and health advisers.
+- Employees have received new training on new park operating procedures, which includes guidance from the CDC and health advisers.

 Specific Enhancements to Key Operational Areas

-- Guest Arrivals and Ticketing: There will be enhanced cleaning protocols in arrival areas, and spacing will be increased for touchless turnstiles.
+- Guest Arrivals and Ticketing: There is enhanced cleaning protocols in arrival areas.

-- Retail Shops: Queues in shops will have floor markings for physical distancing.
-There will be designated entry and exit points.
+- Retail Shops: There are designated entry and exit points.

-- Animal Exhibits and Interactions: All open animal viewing spaces will have markings for physical distancing in queues.
-Certain tours and interactions will be limited to one party at a time.
-Only tours that allow for physical distancing will operate, and certain animal interactions may be modified.
+- Animal Exhibits and Interactions: Certain tours and interactions are limited to one party at a time.

-- Rides and Attractions: Queues will have markings for physical distancing.
-Single rider lines will be removed, and modified seating will be implemented.
-Hand sanitizer will be available at the entry and exit points of all rides, and the frequency of cleaning and sanitizing ride vehicles will be increased.
-Open play areas will be temporarily closed unless they meet physical distancing measures.
+- Rides and Attractions: Hand sanitizer is available at the entry and exit points of all rides, and the frequency of cleaning and sanitizing ride vehicles is increased.

-- Parades and Meet and Greets: Certain parts of parades and meet and greets will be limited or removed.
-Any parade components that involve guest interaction will be updated or removed.
-Character interactions and photo opportunities will be modified.
+- Parades and Meet and Greets: Certain parts of parades and meet and greets are limited or removed.
+Character interactions and photo opportunities are modified.

-Aquatica Orlando, Discovery Cove and Adventure Island Tampa Reopening Guidelines
+Aquatica Orlando, Discovery Cove and Adventure Island Tampa Policies and Procedures

-Aquatica and Discovery Cove in Orlando and Adventure Island in Tampa will have increased cleaning and sanitization of high contact surfaces, such as ride vehicles, rafts, tubes and life vests.
-To ensure physical distancing, guest capacity will be limited in pools and lazy rivers, and lounge chairs will be spread out appropriately.
-All rafts and ride vehicles will be limited to a single party, so groups will not be mixed together.
+Aquatica and Discovery Cove in Orlando and Adventure Island in Tampa have increased cleaning and sanitization of high contact surfaces, such as ride vehicles, rafts, tubes and life vests.
+To ensure physical distancing, guest capacity is limited in pools and lazy rivers, and lounge chairs are spread out appropriately.
+All rafts and ride vehicles are limited to a single party, so groups will not be mixed together.